Link Transit

 Link Transit is the public transit authority of Chelan and Douglas counties in the U.S. state of Washington.
 It operates fixed bus and paratransit services between 17 communities in the Wenatchee–East Wenatchee metropolitan area, including the cities of Chelan, Leavenworth, Waterville and Wenatchee.
 In 2014, Link Transit carried 987,376 passengers on its 18 bus routes.

 It is one of only two public transportation benefit areas, along with Ben Franklin Transit in the Tri-Cities, to cover more than one county.
 The Chelan-Douglas Public Transportation Benefit Area was founded in November 1989 and a 0.4% sales tax was approved by voters in September 1990 to fund a bus system.
 The Link Transit moniker was adopted shortly before bus service began on December 16, 1991.
 Link Transit was initially a fare-free system until February 2000.

 Routes

-Link Transit operates 18 bus routes from Monday through Saturday.
+Link Transit operates 18 bus routes, with service operating from Monday through Sunday.
 3 of these routes are "trolley" routes using trolley-replica buses branded as "The Current", running electric battery buses and not charging fares; 6 are intercity routes connecting Wenatchee to outlying communities via major highways; and one is a season route to the Mission Ridge Ski Area, branded as "SkiLink", which is free for pass holders to the resort.
 Link Transit also operates one dial-a-ride service in Leavenworth.

 Most of these bus routes connect to the three main transit centers in Wenatchee and its suburbs: Columbia Station, Wenatchee Valley Mall in East Wenatchee, and Olds Station Park & Ride.
 Most routes also operate in loops with one-way segments.